1985 Australian GT Championship

 The 1985 Australian GT Championship was the eighth Australian GT Championship and the fourth to be decided over a series of races.
-It was open to GT Cars complying with CAMS Group D regulations with Group B Sports Sedans and superseded Group C touring cars competing by invitation.
+It was open to GT Cars complying with CAMS Group D regulations with Group B Sports Sedans and superseded Group C Touring Cars competing by invitation.
 The title was contested over six rounds from 24 March to 25 August 1985.

-This was the final season before the series would be cancelled.
-It would later be resurrected in 2005.